AsistenteWeb/NuSOAP/Readme.md

 AsistenteWeb/nuSOAP based in NuSphere NuSOAP.

-It is a set of PHP classes.
+This is a set of PHP classes.
 No PHP extensions required!!!

 Create and consume web services based on: